Well, here we are, a week after Thanksgiving.

 Transfer the pan to the refrigerator.
 Let set completely until firm.
 Remove the candies from the pan, and serve!

-For storing purposes, store the candies in an airtight container and keep in the refrigerator.
+If you don’t plan to enjoy all of these right away, store the candies in an airtight container and keep in the refrigerator.

 Your Favorite Candy, Made at Home